boyleconnor/DEP-Conditions-API/xxxx-conditions-api.rst

 Potential Solutions from Other Packages
 =======================================

-A few other packages have attempted to solve this problem.
+A few third-party packages have attempted to solve this problem.
 Below are outlined their methods, as well as their key differences with this proposal.

 Django Rest Framework
 ---------------------